A Dark Song: Plot

 She re-enters to discover various demons appearing.
 They drag her to the basement, torment her, and cut off a finger as she tells them how sorry she is.
 They retreat as a brilliant white light fills the house.
-She finds a massive, beatific angel in armor awaiting her.
+She finds a massive, beatific angel in armour awaiting her.
 She asks it for the power to forgive, and it smiles.
 Later, she performs a water burial of Solomon, then drives away.